Brijesh-Bhardwaj/Brijesh_SDK/docs/ReadMe.app.md

   - ConnectedButException - Account connected before but SDK encountered issues with the account.
  - Use the `hasNeverConnected` flag, to check if the panelist has never connected any account before.

-- To initiate an order-extraction operation on a connected account, use instance method `fetchOrders` on account reference as below:
+- To initiate an order-extraction operation on a connected account silently i.e without any UI and without user-intervention, use instance method `fetchOrders` on account reference as below:
  ```
  account.fetchOrders(orderExtractionListener)
  ```
    - where orderExtractionListener is a reference implementing protocol `OrderExtractionListener`
+   - for this method, the SDK invokes the background order scrapping mechanism
+   - **the SDK uses the same protocol to provide callback for foreground and background mechanism of scrapping.
+In order to distinguish between them, it is recommended to pass differerent protocol instances.**

 ### SDK Callback Methods

 - SDK provides callback methods to the application to notify the status of the operations.